botgram/botgram/README.md

  - Simple, intuitive API.
  - Quick setup; just put your auth token and you're in business.
  - Powerful, [connect]-style message handling and filtering.
- - Exposes all functionality in the bots API, including custom keyboards, force reply, chat actions, deep linking...
+ - Exposes all functionality in the bots API 2.0, including custom keyboards, inline keyboards, force reply, chat actions, deep linking, kicking users, editing messages, notifications...
  - Ability to stream downloads and uploads.

 **Follow the [tutorial], take a look at more [examples],